pongo-pygmaeus/enumerables_practice/README.md

      4  --> 12
      5  --> 15
 ```
 Obviously we could achieve this same behavior with each by creating a temporary array variable, shovelling each result into the temporary array, then returning the new array.
-But Ruby, again, gives us options to doing more with less.
-In this case a wonderful enumerable method that performs operations on every element of a collection *and* returns those results in a new array.
+But Ruby, again, gives us options to do more with less.
+In this case we have a wonderful enumerable method that performs operations on every element of a collection *and* returns those results in a new array.

 If things are still unclear, it might help to take a moment and consider why `map` is called `map`.
 Imagine physical *maps* you may have seen throughout your life.
 You might picture a foldable road map, or an atlas, or (more likely these days) a product like Google Maps.
 What property do these maps share?
 They are all representations of some original dataset.
 If you're building a map, you need some information about the area you're going to draw.
 Most likely, you have a set of coordinates of `latitude` and `longitude` that correspond to where things are physically located on planet Earth, like so:
 <br>